 A History of Service

-The First Presbyterian Church of Florence, South Carolina was officially organized on March 23, 1861.
-Dr. Thomas R. English served the Florence Church as it’s first pastor with thirty-four members, twenty-one white and thirteen black.
+The First Presbyterian Church of Florence, South Carolina, was officially organized on March 23, 1861.
+Dr. Thomas R. English served the Florence Church as its first pastor with 34 members, 21 white and 13 black.
 The Harmony Presbytery had decided the small town of Florence was a favorable location for this new church because it was halfway between Darlington and Hopewell.
 The first building was dedicated to the glory of God in December of 1860 and was located near the railroad passenger station on Church Street.
 After a period of growth the church moved in 1905 to a second location on East Evans Street between Dargan and Church streets.
-Between 1905 and 1953 the church grew and participated in the organization of three other Presbyterian churches in the area.
+Between 1905 and 1953, the church grew and participated in the organization of three other Presbyterian churches in the area.
 Then again in 1953 the church decided to move out of town to the “kite flying field” on Cherokee.
 The current sanctuary was completed late in the winter of 1959 and the congregation moved in and held the first service in the Park Avenue sanctuary on Easter Sunday, March 29.

 The church has a passion to care for its membership as evidenced by a strong ministry to children, youth and senior adults.
 Many of our covenant partners are actively involved in the church’s vibrant small group ministry.
 Care for our covenant partners is also evident in our varied and generous support of the Presbyterian Community (where many of our members reside), Keenager ministry (for our retired folk) and men’s and women’s ministries.